pingcap/blog/chaos-practice-in-tidb.md

 6. Clean up everything and release the machines after all tests are finished.

 As you can see, all these tasks involved manual and tedious operations.
 When the TiDB code base grew, many tests needed to run concurrently.
-The manual way simply couldn’t scale.
+The manual way simply couldn't scale.

 To solve this problem, we built Schrodinger, a test platform that performs Chaos Engineering automatically.
 All we needed to do was configure Schrodinger to perform the specific testing tasks, and it would take it from there.

-Schrodinger is based on Kubernetes (K8s), so we don’t depend on physical machines anymore.
+Schrodinger is based on Kubernetes (K8s), so we don't depend on physical machines anymore.
 K8s will hide the machine-level details and help us schedule the right job to the right machines.

 ![Shrodinger Architecture on K8s](media/shrodinger-architecture-on-k8s.PNG)
 <div class="caption-center"> Shrodinger Architecture on K8s </div>